 What role does HEP play in PRM?

 It’s a rare student—or patient—who enjoys receiving homework.
-But, as we explained here, a physical therapy home exercise program (HEP) is a crucial piece of any successful PT plan of care: “There simply aren’t enough hours in the day to work with a patient in-clinic and achieve the results you both want.
-Plus, the very best long-term results often stem from lifestyle changes, and that’s something your patients have to do for themselves—with your expert help, of course.”
-While you may not be able to forego giving your patients homework, “you can make the entire [HEP] experience better—thereby improving engagement and compliance—by ditching the paper exercise sheet or shoddy free physical therapy HEP system and adopting the right integrated, interactive, multimedia, PT-specific HEP software.”
+But, a physical therapy home exercise program (HEP) is a crucial piece of any successful PT plan of care.
+After all, there simply aren’t enough hours in the day to work with a patient in-clinic and achieve the results you both want.
+Plus, the very best long-term results often stem from lifestyle changes, and that’s something your patients have to do for themselves—with your expert help, of course.
+While you may not be able to forego giving your patients homework, you can make the entire [HEP] experience better—thereby improving engagement and compliance—by ditching the paper exercise sheet or shoddy free physical therapy HEP system and adopting the right integrated, interactive, multimedia, PT-specific HEP software.

 The good news is that your PT-specific PRM software should come fully stocked with a customizable and monitorable multimedia HEP program that’s not only easy for you to administer, but also easy—and dare we say, enjoyable—for your patients to use.
 Plus, switching to an HEP program that’s accessible from any Internet-enabled device means your patients will be able to complete their HEPs at home, at the office, or while traveling, thereby improving compliance.
 They’ll also be able to use the secure messaging feature we mentioned above to let you how they’re progressing, share feedback about the level of difficulty of each exercise, and ask questions to help them confidently complete their exercises.
 That way, you can respond and make changes to a program in real time, instead of waiting until the patient’s next appointment.
 You can also set up alerts, so you get notified with updates—for example, when a patient logs an activity (hello, building intrinsic motivation through progress tracking) or completes his or her program.